meriken/merikens-tripcode-engine-v3/README.md

 `MerikensTripcodeEngine64.exe`, if you are using a 64-bit operating system.
 Matching tripcodes will be displayed and saved in `tripcodes.txt`.
 See "Example of 'patterns.txt'" and "Options" below.

+Alternatively, you can extract one of the NVIDIA-optimized versions in `MerikensTripcodeEngine64_NVIDIA.7z` and use it instead if you are using an NVIDIA video card with the compute capability of 5.0 or greater on a 64-bit operating system.
+Please note that these binaries are exremely huge.

 ## Linux, Mac OS X,  and Other POSIX Systems

 ### Building on POSIX Systems